estuary/flow/site/docs/getting-started/tutorials/continuous-materialized-view.md

 You'll then materialize both the raw and transformed datasets to your Postgres instance and compare performance.

+## Loading the Wikipedia Demo

+1. Navigate to the [Live Demo](https://dashboard.estuary.dev/welcome?activeTab=demo) page and click on `See the capture`.

+2. After accepting the pop up, Estuary will populate your Sources, Collections and Destinations with the Wikipedia Demo tasks.

 ## Check out the source data

 1. Got the the [collections page](https://dashboard.estuary.dev/collections) of the Flow web app.